-During this unusual time as collective humanity responds to COVID-19, Community Presbyterian Counseling Center continues to care for your mental health.
+During this unusual time, as collective humanity responds to COVID-19, Community Presbyterian Counseling Center continues to care for your mental health.
 CPCC is used to providing care to people in challenging parts of their life.
 We learned a few things and want to provide some guidance in this time.
+If you are looking for the latest news on the steps that CPCC is taking to promote your safety, please visit our blog.

 Tips for Thriving